fuzikt/localrec/README.md

 Localized reconstruction of flexible subunits from macromolecular complexes.

-Version: 1.2.0
+Version: 1.2.0a

+### New features added

+RELION 3 compatible particle extraction.

+--extract_from_micrographs
+Extract subparticles directly form micrographs instead particle images.
+Cannot be used with signal subtraction.

+--only_extract_unfinished
+Extract only particles not extracted in previous run.

+--invert_contrast
+Use this option when extracting from micrographs that were not inveted (i.e. black particles ons on white background).

+--library_path
+define LD_LIBRARY_PATH used by Relion.
+Default: empty

-It also requires the following software:
+### It also requires the following software:
 * Scipion 1.1 (currently release-1.1 branch)
-* Relion 1.4
+* Relion 3

 ## Reference